Modak Recipe (With and Without Mould)

 How to Shape Modak

-There are 2 ways modaks can be shaped.
-One way is to use mould & the other to shape them with hand.
+You can shape the modaks in 2 ways.
+One way is to use a mould & the other to shape them with hand.
 Making modak using a mould is super easy.
 Modak moulds are easily available in the Indian market or Indian stores throughout the year.

 If you live in a country/ place where the moulds are not available then they can be handmade following my step-by-step photos.
 I show 2 ways to make them without mould.

 I also share a lot of tips for making perfect filling & perfect dough after the step by step photos.
-You can also check the video too.
+You can also check the video.

 You can find the complete collection of Ganesh Chaturthi Recipes Here.
 I have shared 9 kinds of modak recipes on the blog.
 Here are some more